$0 Philippines → Canada Express Entry Guide — Quick-Start Checklist

 If you hold a Master's degree from a recognized Philippine institution in addition to your pre-K-12 Bachelor's degree, the calculus changes:

-• A pre-K-12 Bachelor's + Master's: WES generally evaluates the Master's as a Canadian Bachelor's degree equivalent, and some evaluators grant a Master's equivalency for the combination
+• A pre-K-12 Bachelor's + Master's: WES generally evaluates a Philippine Master's as a Canadian Bachelor's degree; it can mitigate a lower undergraduate evaluation, but the actual report is not guaranteed

-The net effect: a Master's degree from a CHED-accredited institution typically recovers the lost CRS points and may add additional points depending on the evaluation outcome.
+The net effect: a Master's degree can mitigate a lower undergraduate evaluation and may add points depending on the evaluation outcome.
 The CRS grid awards up to 135 points for a Master's or professional degree.

 Strategy 3: CHED eCAV Documentation Strategy (Before WES Submission)

 How you package your academic documents for WES evaluation affects the outcome.
-The CHED eCAV (electronic Certification, Authentication, and Verification) is the mandatory step for transmitting Philippine academic records to WES.
+The CHED eCAV (electronic Certification, Authentication, and Verification) is a supported route for verifying and authenticating Philippine academic records before WES submission.

 Optimize your submission: